 - Hide menu

-Read about my personal Code of Ethics to understand how I work.
+If interested, you can read more about Daniel’s Code of Ethics to understand how he works.

 Looking for a Media Kit? you can download it at this link: Canvas of Light Media Kit 2014

 * He is an Armenian-Lebanese-French guy, raised in the UAE and living in Spain.
 Avoid asking him where he is from.

 * He speaks 5 languages (Armenian, French, English, Arabic, Spanish and a bit of Thai).

 * He discovered photography in 2008.
 He never got to develop films in a darkroom and breathe chemicals.